I was sitting in our group circle, surrounded by other men on the special needs parenting journey when our facilitator made an observation.

 She was right.

 Most people outside the special needs parenting journey see us from the outside in, as people dealing with immense unfairness and hardship.
-We are victims of circumstance looking up at a lifetime of difficulty.
-We are someone to feel sorry for.
+We’re victims of circumstance looking up at a lifetime of difficulty.
+We’re people to feel sorry for.

 Most of the father’s I spend time with on the journey don’t spend much time feeling sorry for ourselves though.

 Instead, we spend most of the time crushed by guilt.

 After my son’s diagnosis, and after I returned home from Iraq, where I was serving when we received it, I eventually had to go back downrange.
 One night, my wife dropped me off in the parking lot behind SEAL Team ONE, where a van and a few junior officers deploying late to join team were waiting.
 The image of her rolling up the window after I’d leaned in to kiss her is burned into my head.
 She looked at me.
 Then she turned her eyes to the road, took a deep breath and drove off into the night.

 I left her with a four year old, a nine month old and a three year old that had just been diagnosed with autism.
 Who wasn’t sleeping.
 Who couldn’t be left alone for more than a few seconds.

 The guilt I felt, and still feel today, is a part of my life.